This Automower 435X AWD is an upgrade from my 330X, See review here.

 Another issue (that I ASSUME is due to poor software and not poor hardware): The self-discharge on idle (e.g. after an error), is at the least 1% per hour(!).
 So you can easily go from a simple error that just needs a retry, to needing to carrying it for charging if you are away for a day or a weekend….

 Update 2020-05-29.
 Per default it flashes the headlights on error.
 Surprisingly this function is a major culprit in wasting battery, so I will STRONGLY urge people to turn this off, especially if they often are away for a whole day.
-We got the GPS with a rough estimate of where it is stuck, so turn the flash function on, only if you strictly need it.
+We got the GPS with a rough estimate of where it is stuck in the app, so turn the flash function on only if you strictly need it.
 (Say a garden with a lot of dense vegetation overgrowing the lawn in low height, so the mower can be hard to spot from the last reported GPS position – that can be 10m off)

 Automower Connect (AMC) App